Can the cost of living in Spain be a deal maker or breaker? This article will be your cheat sheet on financial preparation!

 Rent is one of the most significant expenses for expats living in Spain.
 The cost of rent varies greatly depending on the location and type of property.

-In major cities like Madrid and Barcelona, rent prices are higher compared to smaller cities and rural areas.
+In major cities such as Madrid and Barcelona, rental prices tend to be higher than in smaller towns and rural areas.

 Below is an average comparison of rents among Spain’s major cities by Numbeo.